 Putting An End To Gingerism

 At any given moment redheads comprise less than 2% of the world population.
 Compare that with the number of famous, powerful and influential people who have been redheads and you will see we “carrot tops” (which, incidentally, are green) are clearly doing something right…despite the merciless teasing and bullying so many of use are subjected to in both our youth and adulthood.
-In some parts of the world gingerism is quite severe and has resulted in beatings and even stabbings.
+In some parts of the world teasing isn’t enough and gingerism is so severe it has resulted in beatings and even stabbings.

 To all the gingerists, I propose a truce.
 You stop the verbal and physical abuse and recognize us for the exotic and glorious quirks of nature that we are and we’ll forgive you for the hundreds and hundreds of years of persecution…burning us at the stake was completely uncalled for and you know it.
 Knock off the asinine behavior and we’ll call it even.
 Sound like a plan?